hapijs/crumb/README.md

 Lead Maintainer: [Marcus Stong](https://github.com/stongo)

+Version 3.x.x is under development and is not working properly on CORS enabled servers.
+If you wish to use Crumb with a CORS enabled server, please use version 2.x.x but be advised the Crumb token may be leaked to untrusted sites.
+Refer to `SECURITY.md` for more information on the security issue.

 The following options are available when registering the plugin

 * 'key' - the name of the cookie to store the csrf crumb in (defaults to 'crumb')